North St. Cloud Apartment Evacuated After 2nd Floor Fire - NewsBreak

 North St. Cloud Apartment Evacuated After 2nd Floor Fire

-ST. CLOUD -- A number of people had to be evacuated after an apartment caught fire in north St. Cloud Tuesday night....minnesotasnewcountry.com
+ST. CLOUD -- A number of people had to be evacuated after an apartment caught fire in north St. Cloud Tuesday night....1390granitecitysports.com

-ST. CLOUD -- A number of people had to be evacuated after an apartment caught fire in north St. Cloud Tuesday night....minnesotasnewcountry.com
+ST. CLOUD -- A number of people had to be evacuated after an apartment caught fire in north St. Cloud Tuesday night....1390granitecitysports.com

 Comments / 0